November 15, 2014

 Don curated a Shenandoah Music Exhibit at the

 Shenadoah Valley Music Exhibit includes a mountain dulcimer that everyone can play.

 SMT Executive Director, Dr. Don DePoy, and Community Outreach Coordinator, Ms. Martha Hills presented multiple programs and musical performances for adults and children featuring the Shenandoah Valley's Music Legacy at museums, concert venues, schools, historical societies, universities

 and festivals.
 For 2013, they performed 264 concerts.

 For more information about the Music of the Shenandoah Valley or the

 Shenandoah Music Trail feel free to contact us.

-Our old Brochure is here.
+Our New Brochure as jpg is here.

 Don and Martha even taught 25 children how to play the Ukulele on-stage at the Boxerwood Festival in Lexington, Virginia.